Requirements for Degree in Sociology

 Research Paper Option: This option is intended for majors who are interested in graduating with a broader exposure to the discipline of sociology, with more limited experience in conducting original research.

-Prerequisites for students taking the Designated Research Seminar to meet the senior requirement include successful completion of: (1) SOCI UN1000 (The Social World); (2) SOCI UN3000 (Social Theory) or SOCI UN3010 (Methods for Social Research); and (3) at least one elective course related to the focus of the seminar.
+Prerequisites for students taking the Designated Research Seminar to meet the senior requirement include successful completion of: (1) SOCI UN1000 (The Social World); (2) SOCI UN3010 (Methods for Social Research); and (3) at least one elective course related to the focus of the seminar.
 Instructors may waive some aspect of the prerequisites.

 Students may also enroll in these seminars prior to their senior year for elective credit.

-Note: Majors only need to take one Designated Research Seminar to meet the senior requirement; the second seminar can be any upper-level seminar (BC or UN3900 or above).
+Note: Majors only need to take one Designated Research Seminar to meet the senior requirement; the second course can be any upper-level seminar (BC or UN3900 or above).

-Thesis Option: The two-semester senior thesis involves original sociological research and analysis on a topic of the student’s choice, in consultation with an advisor.
+Thesis Option: The two-semester senior thesis involves the production of original sociological research and analysis on a topic of the student’s choice, under the consultation and supervision of an advisor.
 This option is intended for majors who want the opportunity to explore a sociological subfield in depth and conduct independent primary research as their senior capstone experience.

-Students interested in writing a senior thesis must submit to the Department Chair a short (2-3 paragraph) proposal, along with a brief letter of endorsement from a faculty member in the department who has agreed to serve as their thesis advisor, no later than the advanced registration deadline for the student’s first semester of their senior year.
+Students interested in writing a senior thesis must submit to the Department Chair a short (2-3 paragraph) proposal, along with a brief letter of endorsement from a faculty member in the department who has agreed to serve as their thesis advisor, no later than April 15th of the junior year.
 Decisions will be made in consultation with the student’s program and thesis advisors prior to the final program planning deadline for that semester.
 In exceptional cases, students may apply for and receive permission to enroll in the two-semester option before the deadline for final registration in the first semester of their senior year.

-Prerequisites: (1) SOCI UN1000 (The Social World); (2) SOCI UN3010 (Methods for Social Research); and (3) at least one elective course related to the proposed thesis topic must be completed before the first semester of the senior year to be eligible for the two-semester thesis.
+Prerequisites: To be eligible for the two-semester thesis, (1) SOCI UN1000 (The Social World); (2) SOCI UN3010 (Methods for Social Research); and (3) at least one elective course related to the proposed thesis topic must be completed before the first semester of the senior year.

 Students approved for the senior thesis will enroll in SOCI BC3087 (Individual Projects for Seniors) and BC3088 (Individual Projects for Seniors) with their selected advisor.

-In order to receive credit (Pass or Pass with Distinction) for the senior requirement, all seniors must submit a final, bound copy of the research paper or senior thesis to the Department no later than the last day of classes of the second semester of their senior year.
+In order to receive credit (Pass or Pass with Distinction) for the senior requirement, all seniors must submit a final, spiral-bound copy and an electronic file (PDF or Word) of the research paper or senior thesis to the Department no later than the last day of classes of the second semester of their senior year.

 Barnard Institutional Review Board.
-Students wishing to publish research that includes human subjects must complete the Student as PI Worksheet with her research mentor.
+Students wishing to publish research that includes human subjects must complete the Student as PI Worksheet with their research mentor.
 A copy of this completed form should be retained by the student and the mentor until the research project is complete.
-Questions should be directed to the Barnard Institutional Review Board.
+Questions should be directed to the Barnard Institutional Review Board at email@example.com.

-Students may pursue a special combined major in Sociology and Women’s, Gender and Sexuality Studies.
-Students may also elect to pursue a double major in Sociology and another department or program.
-These special combined and double majors should be designed in consultation with the Chairs and/or faculty advisors in both departments.
+Students may pursue any one of these types of majors in Sociology and another department or program in consultation with the Chairs and/or faculty advisors in both departments.

 REQUIREMENTS FOR THE SOCIOLOGY MINOR